-Dr. Gregory A. Liguori is the Director of the Anesthesiology Department and Anesthesiologist-in-Chief at Hospital for Special Surgery.
+Dr. Gregory A. Liguori is Director of the Department of Anesthesiology, Critical Care & Pain Management and Anesthesiologist-in-Chief at Hospital for Special Surgery.

 He chairs and contributes to numerous department, hospital, and national committees and editorial boards, and has lectured on a variety of topics at local, national, and international venues.

-Clinical Associate Professor of Anesthesiology, Weill Cornell Medical College
+Clinical Professor of Anesthesiology, Weill Cornell Medical College

 Regional Anesthesia for Ambulatory Surgery

 2018 Distinguished Service Award, American Society of Regional Anesthesia and Pain Medicine (ASRA)